drahosj/308labs/lab-10/lab10.md

 ---

 # Introduction
 In this lab, you will gain hands-on experience reading a FAT-12 filesystem.
 Using information we provide, you will decode the boot sector by hand.
 You will then write a program to do this automatically.
+[You may findthis website very useful as you work on this lab.](http://wiki.osdev.org/FAT)

 ## Terms